ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Security Considerations

-On its own, verifying a Transparent Statement does not guarantee that its Envelope or contents are trustworthy.
-Just that they have been signed by the apparent Issuer and counter-signed by the Transparency Service.
-If the Relying Party trusts the Issuer, after validation of the Issuer identity, it can infer that an Issuer's Signed Statement was issued with this Envelope and contents, which may be interpreted as the Issuer saying the Artifact is fit for its intended purpose.
-If the Relying Party trusts the Transparency Service, it can independently infer that the Signed Statement passed the Transparency Service Registration Policy and that has been persisted in the Verifiable Data Structure.
 Unless advertised in the Transparency Service Registration Policy, the Relying Party cannot assume that the ordering of Signed Statements in the Verifiable Data Structure matches the ordering of their issuance.

-Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious.
-Just that signed evidence will be available to support them.

-An Issuer that knows of a changed state of quality for an Artifact, SHOULD Register a new Signed Statement, using the same `15` CWT `iss` and `sub` Claims.

-Issuers MUST ensure that the Statement payloads in their Signed Statements are correct and unambiguous, for example by avoiding ill-defined or ambiguous formats that may cause Relying Parties to interpret the Signed Statement as valid for some other purpose.
+Issuers can provide false statements either intentionally or unintentionally, registering their statements only prevents them from hiding when they have made statements.

-Issuers and Transparency Services MUST carefully protect their private signing keys and avoid these keys being used for any purpose not described in this architecture document.
+Issuers and Transparency Services MUST:
+- carefully protect their private signing keys.
-In cases where key re-use is unavoidable, keys MUST NOT sign any other message that may be verified as an Envelope as part of a Signed Statement.

-For instance, the code for the Registration Policy evaluation and endorsement may be protected by running in a Trusted Execution Environment (TEE).
+- avoid using keys for more than one purpose.
+- use a Trusted Execution Environment (TEE) for cryptographic operations where possible.
+- rotate their keys in well-defined cryptoperiods, see {{KEY-MANAGEMENT}}.

+Issuers and Transparency Services SHOULD:
-The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance {{PBFT}} and may be used to protect against malicious or vulnerable replicas.
+- The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance {{PBFT}} and may be used to protect against malicious or vulnerable replicas.
-Threshold signatures may be use to protect the service key, etc.

-Issuers and Transparency Services MUST rotate their keys in well-defined cryptoperiods, see {{KEY-MANAGEMENT}}.

-A Transparency Service MAY provide additional authenticity assurances about its secure implementation and operation, enabling remote attestation of the hardware platforms and/or software Trusted Computing Bases (TCB) that run the Transparency Service.
+- Provide additional authenticity assurances about its secure implementation and operation, enabling remote attestation of the hardware platforms and/or software Trusted Computing Bases (TCB) that run the Transparency Service.
-If present, these additional authenticity assurances MUST be registered in the Verifiable Data Structure and MUST always be exposed by the Transparency Services' APIs.
+- If present, these additional authenticity assurances such as RATS Conceptual Messages, MUST be registered in the Verifiable Data Structure and MUST always be exposed by the Transparency Services' APIs.
-An example of Signed Statement's payloads that can improve authenticity assurances are trustworthiness assessments that are RATS Conceptual Messages, such as Evidence, Endorsements, or corresponding Attestation Results (see {{-rats-arch}}).

-For example, if a Transparency Service is implemented using a set of redundant replicas, each running within its own hardware-protected trusted execution environments (TEEs), then each replica can provide fresh Evidence or fresh Attestation Results about its TEEs.
   The respective Evidence can show, for example, the binding of the hardware platform to the software that runs the Transparency Service, the long-term public key of the service, or the key used by the replica for signing Receipts.
   The respective Attestation Result, for example, can show that the remote attestation Evidence was appraised by a Relying Party and complies with well-known Reference Values and Endorsements.

-Auditors should be aware that the certification path information included in an unprotected `x5chain` header of a to-be-registered Signed Statement can be tampered with by a malicious Transparency Service (e.g., one that does not incorporate remote attestation), which may replace the intermediate certificates and ultimately connect to an unexpected root.
-This modification helps protect against person-in-the-middle attacks, but not denial-of-service.
+Editors note: Not possible to do this, now that we drop the cert chain before registration, when it is present in unprotected header, we suggest to remove this text.
 Auditors MUST perform certification path validation in accordance with PKIX rules specified in {{-PKIX}}.
 Auditors MUST verify that certification paths chain to one or more trust anchors (often represented as root certificates).